 The role of visual attention in successful sleep health promotion

 Additional projects and collaborations are always in the pipeline!
-Please contact us for more information about what we’re up to.
+In particular, future research will focus on the impact of sleep on disordered eating behaviors and obesity and the role of affect and executive function in mediating the relationship between sleep and health, Please contact us for more information about what we’re up to.